If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 What is the Columbia Icefield Skywalk?

-The Columbia Icefield Skywalk is a fairly new glass bottomed bridge attraction in the Columbia Icefields in Jasper National Park.
-It’s a combination of extreme adrenaline and beautiful nature rolled into one.
+The Columbia Icefield Skywalk is a glass bottomed bridge attraction in the Columbia Icefields in Jasper National Park.
+It’s supposedly a combination of extreme adrenaline and beautiful nature rolled into one.

 The Icefield Skywalk is a 1km walk along the edge of a cliff in Jasper National Park.
 The experience culminates with a short, heart pounding walk over a glass bottomed platform that juts out 918ft over the ravine below.